hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 Stage-discharge relation
   A stage-discharge relation (also referred to as **rating curve**) plots discharge (in m$^3$/s or CFS) as a function of water surface elevation function (in m above sea level or ft) at a specific river cross-section.
 Most stream gauging stations have a regularly calibrated stage-discharge relation that is often maintained by a state authority.
 This is why, it is mostly state authorities that provide stage-discharge functions for their gauging stations online, such as the state of Bavaria at the [Mühldorf am Inn gauge](https://www.hnd.bayern.de/pegel/donau_bis_passau/muehldorf-18004506/abflusstafel?).

   *French: Courbe d'étalonnage / Courbe hauteur-débit / Courbe de tarage <br>German: Wasserstands-Abfluss Beziehung, bzw.
-Abflusskurve / Abflussschlüsselkurve*
+Abflusskurve / Abflussschlüsselkurve / Eichkurve*

+Step pool
+  Step pools are a type of river bed morphology found in step regions such as mountains.
+They are often composed of high gradients (exceeding 2%) and rough geological formation (Cobble and bedrock) {cite:p}`gonda2008characteristics`.

 STL
   The Standard Tessellation Language (STL) file format is native to a three-dimensional (3d) printing CAD software type called [stereolithography](https://en.wikipedia.org/wiki/Stereolithography).
 An STL file describes 3d structures in the form of unstructured triangulated surfaces with arbitrary units.